Rust-GCC/gccrs/gcc/config/riscv/zicond.md

 				      (match_dup 5)))]
   { PUT_CODE (operands[1], GET_CODE (operands[1]) == EQ ?
 NE : EQ); })

-;; We can splat the sign bit across a GPR with a arithmetic right shift ;; which gives us a 0, -1 result.
+;; We can splat the sign bit across a GPR with an arithmetic right shift ;; which gives us a 0, -1 result.
 We then turn on bit #0 unconditionally ;; which results in 1, -1.
 There's probably other cases that could be ;; handled, this seems particularly important though.